aws/sagemaker-hyperpod-cli/README.md

 ```

 * `cluster-name` (string) - Required.
 The cluster name to connect to.
 * `region` (string) - Optional.
-The region that the cluster resides.
-If not provided, the default will be set to the region from the current AWS account credentials.
+The region that the HyperPod and EKS clusters are located.
+If not specified, it will be set to the region from the current AWS account credentials.
 * `namespace` (string) - Optional.
 The namespace that you want to connect to.
 If not specified, this command uses the [Kubernetes namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) of the Amazon EKS cluster associated with the SageMaker HyperPod cluster in your AWS account.

 ### Submitting a Job